BookmarkFS User Manual

 When a backend context is no longer used, the backend_destroy function is called.
 It must not be NULL.

-The backend should release all system resources associated with this context.
-If changes have been made to the bookmark storage, the backend should try to persist them.
+Upon destruction, the backend should release all system resources associated with this context.
+Changes made to the bookmark storage should be persisted.

 typedef void (bookmarkfs_backend_destroy_func) (